sruthik926/sruthik926.github.io/_posts/2019-10-24-my_project_takeaways.markdown

  }
 ```

 While this works, it’s also extra code and considered less elegant.
 I understand that this is bad practice.
 Arrow functions, on the other hand, solve this issue.
 I wouldn’t need to bind the keyword this to the parent object.
 Arrow functions take care of this internally.
-Arrow function Is an ES6/ES2015 feature and considered more elegant.
+Arrow function is an ES6/ES2015 feature and considered more elegant.
 I changed the regular function back to an arrow function.
 This time, I added a console.log(this) within my handleClick arrow function.
 I saw this on my console.

 `this CompareCard {props: {…}, context: {…}, refs: {…}, updater: {…}, handleClick: ƒ, …}`